lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 <sub><sup>**Steam's non-In-Home-Streaming FPS counter (top-right of screen)**</sup></sub>

 If you have troubles, please check out the [CloudyGamer subreddit](https://www.reddit.com/r/cloudygamer) -- hopefully we can simplify this process and make things easier and faster!

+Thanks for reading!
+Hopefully this helps out.
+My day-to-day job is at [Envoy](https://envoy.com), a startup in San Francisco building pretty cool products for rethinking typically outdated processes in the workplace.
+We're hiring fun engineers with a passion for building re-thought tech.
+Check out our [jobs page](https://envoy.com/jobs/)!
+And definitely mention if you're into streaming games :)

 *Shoutout to [@Karan_Batta](https://twitter.com/karan_batta) for helping me get started with the GPU machines there!*